square/shuttle/README.md

 The whole process is extremely parallelizable: while one commit might be pending translation or review, an engineer can make additional commits with new copy, and they will also sit in the queue awaiting translation.
 Once any commit is fully localized, it is marked as ready for release.
-Most of this applies to Articles as well, except, Shuttle doesn't keep versions for Articles and any new submission will override the contents of the previous submission.
+This is true for Articles as well, except, Shuttle doesn't keep versions for Articles and any new submission will override the contents of the previous submission.